rdke/ansible/README.md

 ## Structure

-Keeping it as simple as possible, the playbooks directory simply runs roles from the roles directory.
+Keeping it as simple as possible, the playbooks in the root directory simply run roles from the roles directory.

 ## Usage